Preparing to relocate to Denmark

 2. PhD student

-Accompanying family members are eligible for a Danish residence permit to accompany a researcher, PhD student or guest PhD student, if the person holds a valid residence and work permit.
+Accompanying family members are eligible for a Danish residence permit to accompany a researcher, PhD student or guest researcher/ guest PhD student who holds a valid work and residence permit.

 The following people fall into the category of accompanying family: